Introduction to Teradata Statistics Design for high performance

-I have good news: Teradata 14.10 implements an “autopilot mode.”
-Predefined measures and threshold levels can trigger statistics recollection – but only if OUC is enabled!
+Good news: Teradata 14.10 has an “autopilot mode.”
+Predefined measures and threshold levels can trigger statistics recollection, but OUC must be enabled.

 Teradata uses the UDI counts (Updates, Deletes, Inserts), which are part of OUC, and historical statistics histograms to decide if statistics are stale.
 UDI counts count how many rows have been deleted or inserted, and it collects information about updates on the column level.

-Consequently, you can execute the collect statistics statements as often as you like without overloading your system:
+You can execute the collect statistics statements as frequently as desired without burdening your system.

-The actual collection process is only activated if Teradata is convinced that the statistics are stale!
+The collection process is initiated only when Teradata is certain the statistics are outdated.

 No more compromises.
-The two central questions, “When should I recollect?
-How often should I recollect?” just faded away…
+The two pivotal questions, “When should I recall?
+How frequently should I recall?” have disappeared…

-In “autopilot mode” (default on Teradata 14.10 with UOC enabled), the impact of design flaws in your statistics recollections process is minimized.
+When operating in “autopilot mode” on Teradata 14.10 with UOC enabled, any negative effects resulting from design flaws in your statistics collection process are minimized.

 COLLECT STATISTICS USING THRESHOLD 14 DAYS AND THRESHOLD 5 PERCENT COLUMN (TheColumn) ON TheDatabase;

-The above example would trigger recollection whenever 14 days passed and table cardinality changed by at least 5% (the Optimizer uses UDI and historical statistics histograms for its analysis).
+The example would trigger recollection every 14 days if the table’s cardinality changed by a minimum of 5%.
+The Optimizer relies on UDI and historical statistics histograms to conduct its analysis.